SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 8-Byte-long values were introduced as Quadwords (QWORD).

-This departure from the original definition of a Word creates ambiguity, and we will prefer starting to call the types by their number of bits (a bit is a binary digit, there are 8 bits in a Byte).
+This departure from the original definition of a Word creates ambiguity, and we will prefer starting to call the types by their number of bits.
 ```

 ### What does that change?